bitpay/bitcore/docs/guide/index.md

 ## Create a Transaction
 ```
 var transaction = new Transaction()
-    .from(utxos)          // Feed information about what unspend outputs one can use
+    .from(utxos)          // Feed information about what unspent outputs one can use
     .to(address, amount)  // Add an output with the given amount of satoshis
     .change(address)      // Sets up a change address where the rest of the funds will go
     .sign(privkeySet)     // Signs all the inputs it can